crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 First, you will need to create an API key for the bouncer.

-To do so, open an administrator powershell or DOS prompt and run `cscli.exe bouncers add windows-firewall-bouncer`.
+To do so, open an administrator prompt and run `cscli.exe bouncers add windows-firewall-bouncer`.
 This will display an API key.

 Add this key in the bouncer configuration file located in `C:\Program Files\CrowdSec\bouncers\cs-windows-firewall-bouncer\cs-windows-firewall-bouncer.yaml`.